-• Integrated and applied knowledge and a coherent, critical understanding of a range of concepts, theories, ideas and debates

-- The ability to critically interrogate, evaluate and review multiple sources of knowledge, namely scientific HRD journals and books applicable to contemporary challenges in HRD with a view to analyse, critically reflect on and apply the knowledge effectively by engaging in the current discourse and debates and to address identified issues/challenges by means of applicable theory-driven arguments and evidencebased practice-driven solutions, where applicable. - The ability to critically reflect on the current discourse related to ethical issues and scientific methods of enquiry/research methods in HRD and judge the suitability of different ethical value systems and scientific methods of enquiry to HRD with a view to suggest and apply applicable ethics and (an) ethical value system/s and scientific methods of enquiry within an HRD academic environment and HRD professional context that would inform identified contemporary HRD challenges and contribute to the advancement of HRD as an academic discipline/science and recognized applied practice and profession. - An ability to present and communicate HRD-related ideas and effectively engage with the HRD body scholarship, offering creative Insights and solutions to identified contemporary challenges and issues, in an academically acceptable format applicable to post-graduate students and HRD professionals.
+- Integrated and applied knowledge and a coherent, critical understanding of a range of concepts, theories, ideas and debates in order to engage in the current international discourse related to contemporary challenges in HRD as an academic discipline, applied field of practice, and the professional status thereof. - The ability to critically interrogate, evaluate and review multiple sources of knowledge, namely scientific HRD journals and books applicable to contemporary challenges in HRD with a view to analyse, critically reflect on and apply the knowledge effectively by engaging in the current discourse and debates and to address identified issues/challenges by means of applicable theory-driven arguments and evidence-based practice-driven solutions, where applicable. - The ability to critically reflect on the current discourse related to ethical issues and scientific methods of enquiry/research methods in HRD and judge the suitability of different ethical value systems and scientific methods of enquiry to HRD with a view to suggest and apply applicable ethics and (an) ethical value system/s and scientific methods of enquiry within an HRD academic environment and HRD professional context that would inform identified contemporary HRD challenges and contribute to the advancement of HRD as an academic discipline/science and recognized applied practice and profession. •An ability to present and communicate HRD-related ideas and effectively engage with the HRD body scholarship, offering creative insights and solutions to identified contemporary challenges and issues, in an academically acceptable format applicable to post-graduate students and HRD professionals. - An ability to present and communicate HRD-related ideas and effectively engage with the HRD body scholarship, offering creative insights and solutions to identified contemporary challenges and issues, in an academically acceptable format applicable to post-graduate students and HRD professionals.